Yaran Di Toli

 Yaran Di Toli is the debut studio album of model and actor Rizwan Ali Jaffri.
 It was released in 2013 by Fire Records and produced by MAFFH Productions.
-Album went on to receive Lux Style Award for Best Music Album of the Year at 13th Lux Style Awards.
+The album won the Lux Style Award for Best Music Album of the Year at 13th Lux Style Awards.

 Track listing

 The lyrics to the songs on the album were written by Mansoor Qaiser, Khadim Hussain Khadam, Raheel Fayyaz, Ali Shakeel, Rizwan Ali and the composition of the album was done by Raheel Fayaz, Khadam Hussain, Khadam, Suhail Abbas.